 - Bring the water and sugar to a boil in a saucepan.
 Stir to dissolve the sugar and cool to lukewarm.

 - Place the dandelion petals, citrus juice and zest into a one-gallon fermentation vessel.
-Add the raisins if you're using them.
-Pour the lukewarm sugar water over the top.
+Add the yeast nutrient and pour the lukewarm sugar water over the top.